Torrens

 Residential development activity is lower than average in Torrens according to AreaSearch's national comparison of local real estate markets

-Additionally, $132,000 in commercial development approvals have been recorded this financial year, indicating minimal commercial development activity compared to the Australian Capital Territory.
-Torrens records significantly lower building activity than the regional average per person (75.0% below).
-This scarcity of new dwellings typically increases demand and prices for existing properties.
-New development consists predominantly of standalone homes (88.0%) with a smaller proportion of medium and high-density housing (12.0%), maintaining Torrens' traditional suburban character focused on family homes.
+In FY26, there have been $132,000 in commercial development approvals recorded, suggesting minimal commercial development activity compared to residential.
+Compared to the Australian Capital Territory, Torrens has markedly lower building activity, 74.0% below the regional average per person.
+This scarcity of new dwellings typically strengthens demand and prices for existing properties.
+New developments consist of 88.0% standalone homes and 12.0% medium and high-density housing, maintaining Torrens' traditional suburban character with a focus on family homes.

-With approximately 444 people per approval, Torrens indicates a mature market.
+With around 444 people per approval, Torrens indicates a mature market.
 Given stable or declining population forecasts, Torrens may experience less housing pressure in the future, creating favourable conditions for buyers.

 Frequently Asked Questions - Development